 - optional handful mini chocolate chips, crushed walnuts, shredded coconut, pinch cinnamon, etc.

-- Preheat the oven to 350 F and line 8-9 muffin cups.
-Drain the beans and rinse extremely well, then pat dry.
-This is important because it gets rid of any bean taste.
-Blend all ingredients until smooth in a blender or high-quality food processor.
-(If using a blender without a tamper, stop occasionally to stir ingredients with a spoon so they will blend evenly.)
-Pour into the muffin cups – don’t overfill or they will rise and then sink in the centers.
-Bake 20 minutes.
-They will look underdone – let sit 20 minutes and they will firm up.
-(I like to bake for only 16 minutes and then refrigerate overnight, because I like the texture a little underdone even the next day.)
-As mentioned earlier in the post, these muffins are supposed to be fudgy, not fluffy and flour-y like traditional muffins.
+- Preheat the oven to 350 F. Drain and rinse the beans well, then pat dry.
+This is important to get rid of any canned bean taste.
+Blend all ingredients until smooth in a blender or food processor.
+(If your blender has no tamper, stop occasionally to stir ingredients with a spoon to ensure even blending.)
+Transfer the batter to a muffin tin with liners.
+Bake on the center rack for 20 minutes, then let cool.
+The muffins firm up as they cool and firm up even more if you very loosely cover them and let sit overnight on the counter or in the fridge.
+As mentioned earlier, these muffins are supposed to be fudgy, not fluffy and floury like traditional muffins.
 Not everyone will be a fan of the texture, but if you like my black bean brownies, then you will probably like these as well!
 Muffins last for 3-4 days refrigerated or 2-3 weeks frozen.View Nutrition Facts

 Have you made this recipe?